TomKellyGenetics/leiden/cran-comments.md

 ## Updates

-Minor update to include parameters for find_partitions (python module).
+Minor update to include support for weighted igraph objects.

-This release is compatible with proposed changes to the Seurat (v3.0.3) package.
+This release is compatible with proposed changes to the Seurat (v3.1.2) package.
 This version will be a dependency of Seurat.
 This version of Seurat is not available for checking with revdep but has been checked locally after installing the develop version from GitHub.

 ## Python integration